The Perfect Fall Weekend in Dallas

 I don’t get to travel for work.
 Sometimes I can’t help but wish work required the occasional change in city.
 Maybe someday!
 Mr. PC had a conference in Dallas, Texas, and I took time off to make a long weekend out of it with him.
-We didn’t have a choice on dates (it was October), but I would definitely recommend going in the fall!
-The weather was warmer than Virginia and provided a nice break from the fall chill starting to creep in.
+We didn’t have a choice on dates (it was October), but I would definitely recommend going in the fall as the weather was warmer than Virginia and provided a nice break from the fall chill starting to creep in.
 But it wasn’t as blistering as Texas can get in the summer.
-Dallas in the fall allows for some unique experiences!
+Dallas in the fall also allows for some unique experiences you can’t do other times.

 The Texas State Fair